Growing Trees and Amoebas' Replications: Amoebas

 \subsection{Initial observations}

-Note that a copy of an amoeba may have non-isomorphic growths, which make things complicated.
-So, we start from study of this effect to show that it appears for small amoebas (with respect to $\ell$) and in early members of growth sequences.
-An example in Fig.~\ref{pic:growth} can not be seen in generation sequences, as we will prove.
+Note that a copy of an amoeba may have non-isomorphic growths, which lead to essentially different growth sequences.
+We are going to show that this effect can take place only for early stages of the growth process and only for amoebas that are small enough w.r.t the growth parameter $\ell$.
+An example in Fig.~\ref{pic:growth} cannot be seen in generation sequences, as we will prove.
 It is caused by the minimality condition.